-- Funding available for projects that develop outside of the HCCP Prevention & Wellness Grant Program. - Examples include: Travel/conferences, special events, short-term initiatives. - Application process includes a submitting a Letter of Request to HCCP at least 45 days prior to use of funds.
-Letter of Request must include: - Information about applying organization - Purpose of funds - How funds will impact population served by the funds - Listing of anticipated expenses - Special Requests will be reviewed and approved/denied at the HCCP Council meeting following receipt of Letter of Request. - If approved: - Funds approved for Special Requests will follow ADAMHS Office Procedures for Travel Guidelines and/or Non-Competitive Award Notice process. - Organizations awarded funds shall provide a written report to the HCCP Council no later than 30 following the use of the funds that provides an overview and outcomes of the Special Request.
+- Funding available for initiatives that develop outside of the HCCP Prevention & Wellness Grant Program. - Examples include: Travel/conferences, special events, short-term initiatives. - Application process includes submitting a Letter of Request to HCCP at least 30 days prior to use of funds.
+Letter of Request must include: - Information about the applying organization - Purpose of funds - How funds will impact population served - Listing of anticipated expenses - Special Requests will be reviewed and approved/denied at the HCCP Council meeting following receipt of Letter of Request. - If approved: - Funds approved for Special Requests will follow ADAMHS Office Procedures for Travel Guidelines and/or Non-Competitive Award Notice process. - Organizations awarded funds must provide a written report to the HCCP Council no later than 30 days following the use of the funds that provides an overview and outcomes of the Special Request.

-For any Special Request, Letter of Request shall be submitted via email to:
+For any Special Request, Letter of Request must be submitted via email to: